Erika Wood

 AAAS STEM Program Director, NSF S-STEM PI

-Dr. Iris R. Wagstaff is a scientist, educator, mentor, researcher and STEM advocate.
-She currently serves as a STEM Program Director in the Diversity, Equity, and Inclusion Department of AAAS where she manages programs a ~$20 Million Dollar portfolio focused on broadening participation in STEM, workforce development and inclusive innovation at the undergraduate, graduate, and postdoctoral levels.
-She served as a 2015-2017 AAAS Science and Technology Policy Fellow at the DOJ National Institute of Justice Office where she led an agency-wide diversity and inclusion initiative.
-She is a native of Goldsboro, NC with a BS and MS in Chemistry from UNC-Greensboro and NC A&T State Universities respectively; and a PhD in Science Education from North Carolina State University.
-She worked as a research chemist at the Dow Chemical Company for 15 years where she led analytical project teams and company-wide diversity initiatives.
-She has over 20 years of STEM outreach and advocacy developing strategic partnerships between industry, academia, and community organizations.
+Dr. Iris R. Wagstaff is a chemist, educator, mentor, researcher, DEI consultant and science policy advisor.
+She currently serves as a STEM Program Director at The American Association for the Advancement of Science (AAAS) where she manages a ~$20 million Dollar portfolio of initiatives focused on broadening participation in STEM, research workforce development and inclusive innovation at the undergraduate, graduate, and early career levels.
+In this role she also serves as PI on several NSF-funded grants that support emerging STEM researchers and innovators from diverse backgrounds.
+She served as a 2015-2017 AAAS Science and Technology Policy Fellow at the DOJ National Institute of Justice Office of Investigative and Forensic Sciences where she developed and led an agency-wide diversity and inclusion initiative.
+She is a native of Goldsboro, NC with a BS and MS in Chemistry from UNC-Greensboro and NC A&T State Universities respectively, and a PhD in Science Education Research and Policy from North Carolina State University.
+She worked as a research chemist at the Dow Chemical Company for 15 years where she led analytical research problem solving teams and company-wide diversity initiatives.
+She has over 30 years of experience developing and leading informal STEM outreach initiatives, coaching K-12 science and math teachers, and developing strategic partnerships between industry, academia, government, non-profit and community organizations to advance science education and contribute to the U.S. STEM workforce and global economy.

-Pamela Pecku is a project manager in the Inclusive STEMM Ecosystems for Equity and Diversity (ISEED) unit.
+Pamela Asante (nee Pecku) is a project manager in the Center for STEMM Education and Workforce.
 She supports the Emerging Researchers National (ERN) Conference in STEM and HBCU Making & Innovation Initiative.
-Before joining AAAS, Pamela gained experience in project management, healthcare accreditation, and STEM inclusion through her time at the American Association of Colleges of Nursing and the American Society for Cell Biology.
+Before joining AAAS, Pamela gained experience in project management, healthcare accreditation, and STEM workforce development through her time at the American Association of Colleges of Nursing and the American Society for Cell Biology.

 Pamela has an M.P.H. in Community & Population Health from the University of Maryland School of Medicine and a B.S. in Community Health from the University of Maryland, College Park.